-Connection routing enables redirection of MySQL connections to an available MySQL server.
+Connection routing means redirecting MySQL connections to an available MySQL server.
 MySQL packets are routed in their entirety without inspection.
 For an example deployment using basic connection routing, see Section 3.3, “Basic Connection Routing”.

-This means you can set up your application to connect to MySQL Router, and retry the connection if the current MySQL server fails as Router then selects a new MySQL server to redirect the connection to.
+Applications connect to MySQL Router and not directly to MySQL Server, and if the connection fails then applications are designed to retry the connection because MySQL Router selects a new MySQL server after failed attempts.
 This is also called simple redirect connection routing because it requires the application to retry the connection.
 That is, if a connection from MySQL Router to the MySQL server is interrupted, the application encounters a connection failure.
 However, a new connection attempt triggers Router to find and connect to another MySQL server.

 Routed servers and routing strategies are defined in a

-and then redirect those connections to any of the servers in the
+and then redirect those connections to a MySQL instance defined by

-option, including servers running on the localhost listening on
+including servers running on the localhost listening on ports

 routing:simple_redirect.
 The first part,

-routing is called the section name and is used
+routing, is the section name used internally to

-internally to determine which plugin to load.
-The last part is an
+determine which plugin to load.
+The second part,